Pahang: Tourism

-Tourism makes up one of the largest sectors of the Pahang state economy, contributing approximately 26% of the overall state economy.
-In 2016, the state hosted a total 12.8 million visitors with revenues worth more than RM7 billion.
-2.9 million from this figure were foreign tourists mainly from Singapore, China, and Indonesia, with Genting Highlands and Kuantan, remain the top destinations.
-Domestic tourists make up the remaining 9.9 million.
+Tourism makes up one of the largest sectors Pahang's economy, contributing approximately 26% of the overall state economy.
+In 2016, the state hosted a total 12.8 million visitors with revenue worth more than RM7 billion.
+2.9 million from this figure were foreign tourists mainly from Singapore, China, and Indonesia, with Genting Highlands and Kuantan, being the top destinations.
+Domestic tourists made up the remaining 9.9 million.
 The top five most visited places by Malaysians in Pahang were Cameron Highlands, Genting Highlands, Teluk Cempedak, Gambang Water Park and Cherating.
 Of the hotels rated by the Ministry of Tourism and Culture, Pahang has the third highest proportion of luxury hotels after Kuala Lumpur and Sabah.
-Pahang also recorded the highest occupancy rates at 81.1%, with Kuala Lumpur and Selangor recorded the second and third highest occupancy rates at 69.7% and 68.2%, respectively.
-First World Hotel located in Genting Highlands that houses 7,351 rooms, is currently the largest hotel in the world.
+Pahang also recorded the highest occupancy rates at 81.1%, with Kuala Lumpur and Selangor having the second and third highest occupancy rates at 69.7% and 68.2%, respectively.
+First World Hotel located in Genting Highlands houses 7,351 rooms and is currently the largest hotel in the world.

 Pahang implements national tourism development policies at state level, in addition to coastal zone development plan which includes consideration of tourism.
-Blessed with richness in biodiversity, Pahang offers ecotourism in all its forms.
-From highlands and rainforests to islands and beaches, it showcases the best of such attractions in the world.
+With richn biodiversity, Pahang offers ecotourism in all its forms.
 Conventional tourism along the coast occurs mainly on the coastline north of Kuantan, where there are famous beach towns like Cherating, Batu Hitam and Beserah.
 Tioman Island is Pahang's prime island resource.
-The waters round the entire island and Seri Buat Island groups, totalling nine islands, are gazetted marine parks.
+The waters around the entire island and the Seri Buat Island groups, totalling nine islands, are gazetted marine parks.